15 suburbs about to boom for property investors

-The Sydney boom has brought delight for Sydney property owners and blow after blow for property investors Australia wide.
+The Sydney boom has brought delight for property owners in most Sydney suburbs and blow after blow for property investors Australia wide.

 While the equity position of those lucky enough to hold a Sydney property may have finally improved, the government's response to this runaway market has thrown the baby out with the bathwater - with policy changes designed to halt this overheating market instead impacting markets everywhere, as well as hampering the future plans of many property investors.

-These are three of the 15 locations on my private watch list.
+These are three of the 15 suburbs on my private watch list.

 - Epping/Broadmeadows, Vic